keven-qiu/Aim-Trainer/README.md

 # Aim-Trainer
-A mouse based game that trains your aim
+A mouse based game that trains your aim\n
 Uses Python PyGame Library